rbhatia17/Redesign-Project/README.md

 # Steps taken to Redesign the Visualization

 The first step i followed was to have a Claim that i wanted for my visualization.
+# Claim
-# Claim: Whats the best job for women in United States
+Whats the best job for women in United States

 The best job for a women according to my analysis would be where they get equal pay or close to the men's pay.
 That could also be seen in the visualization above that i am redesigning but it was very unclear which occupation gets an equal pay.